AFK-AlignedFamKernel/afk_monorepo/docs/docs/market/infofi.md

 sidebar_position: 2
 ---

-# 🔥InfoFi — The Marketplace of Attention & Insights
+# InfoFi — The Marketplace of Attention & Insights

 AFK is building on the **InfoFi**: the Information Finance layer of the new internet.